 To quickly identify ASC 606 information in the below links, click on the link, hit Control + F, enter the text “606” or “2014-09”, and click the down arrow button.

 Are you reading these weekly rev rec blogs?
-If so, please let us know what you think as we will tailor future weekly roundups to the most relevant, timely, content based on feedback from you, and as always, feel free to reach us at: https://www.softrax.com/about/contact-us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption!
+If so, please let us know what you think as we will tailor future weekly roundups to the most relevant, timely, content based on feedback from you, and as always, feel free to contact us to learn more about SOFTRAX and the value we can provide for your company’s ASC 606 adoption!

 Our thoughts: This article uses Splunk Inc’s adoption of ASC 606 to cast a light on the concept of “RPO”.
 “RPO” stands for ASC 606’s focus on remaining performance obligations.
 The article takes Splunk Inc’s filings and walks through what this RPO metric represents and why it’s important to disclose in ASC 606.

-- Company will adopt on a full retrospective basis and recast FY18 and FY19.
+- The company will adopt on a full retrospective basis and recast FY18 and FY19.

-- Company references insignificant impacts to annual revenue but “some impacts to quarterly gaiting”.
+- The company references insignificant impacts to annual revenue but “some impacts to quarterly gaiting”.

-- Modest increase to operating income, net income, and DP for FY18.
+- A modest increase in operating income, net income, and DP for FY18.

 - Provided enhanced disclosures, footnotes, and disaggregation of revenues.

-- Starting on bottom of page 8, the company details how it’s revenue recognition policies changed as a result of ASC 606 with quantitative and qualitative presentations.
+- Starting on the bottom of page 8, the company details how its revenue recognition policies changed as a result of ASC 606 with quantitative and qualitative presentations.

 - Revenues from contracts with customers were disaggregated by revenue type (company store revenue, franchise revenue, royalties, upfront fees, advertising fees, gift card breakage, etc.) on page 9 with narratives on what each revenue type represents through page 10.